syhstudy/Bash2Com/README.md

 4.Others
 ==========================================
-The README_add include detailed comparison results and some theories about data augmentation.
+The README_add includes detailed comparison results and some theories about data augmentation.